sebolbcde/bcde8/_posts/2014-07-21-call-for-papers.markdown

  All participants must cover their own travel and accommodation costs, but the organizers will arrange for preferential rates at hotels in Cochabamba.

- A travel stipend of 700 USD will be offered to some of the successful applicants residing outside Bolivia, based on the quality of their submissions.
-Applicants interested in being considered for one of these stipends, should indicate that at the moment of submitting their papers.
+ A travel stipend of up to 700 USD will be offered to some of the successful applicants residing outside Bolivia, based on the quality of their submissions.
+Applicants interested in being considered for one of these stipends, should send an email to [rnogales@sebol.org](mailto:rnogales@sebol.org) after submitting their papers.

 #### Paper submissions
-__Deadline:__ is Tuesday August 15, 2017
+__Deadline:__ is Friday August 11, 2017

 __Please submit your papers__ [here](http://bit.ly/2q30PuF). <br/>